Confidence. Some people just have it.

 Here’s the thing:

-And so when it comes to having confidence, one thing is true:
+So when it comes to having confidence, one thing is true:

-Truly confident people always have the upper hand over people who are insecure.
+Confident people always have the upper hand over people who are insecure.

 So how do you define confidence?

 In the simplest terms, it’s a trust you have in yourself.
 It’s that feeling of self-assurance you have when you appreciate your qualities and abilities.

 It’s when you know what you bring to the table.

 Want to know the best part?